stacysn/ruby-monster-oop/README.md

 14) **Compassion Challenge:** Give your `Monster` class a `name` instance variable with a getter and a setter.

 > *Hint: only modify `initialize` as a stretch (solution not provided).
-If you modify `initialize` so it takes a `name` argument, update the tests to give each monster instance a name.
+If you modify `initialize` so it takes a `name` argument, update your simple test code to give each monster instance a name.
 Wondering how you could make the `name` argument optional like `threat_level`?
 Look up Ruby's "keyword arguments" syntax.*

 <img alt="monster" src="http://blog.spoongraphics.co.uk/wp-content/uploads/2009/furry-monster/monster.jpg" width=300px>